 1. New HDB BTO flats

-As BTO flats are reserved for Singaporeans, you can’t buy a new BTO flat (including Sale of Balance Flats and Open Booking of Flats) if you’re a single PR (or if you’re buying with another PR for that matter).
+As BTO flats are reserved for Singaporeans, you can’t buy a new BTO flat (including Sale of Balance Flats and Open Booking of Flats units) if you’re a single PR (or if you’re buying with another PR for that matter).

 2. New Executive Condominiums (ECs)